Sustainable School Health Programs

 2. Assess Your School

-Completing the School Health Index must be a group effort across your school to create a holistic review and approach strategy.
+Completing the School Health Index must be a group effort across your wellness committee to create a holistic review and approach strategy.
 Well-Ahead recommends updating your school’s School Health Index every year to create an accurate depiction of progress and successes.
 The CDC created a helpful guide for using the School Health Index.

 3. Develop an Action Plan